czujto/czujto.github.io/about.md

 #### Disclaimer ####

-The material and information contained on this website is for general information purposes only.
-You should not rely upon the material or information on the website as a basis for making any business, legal or any other decisions.
+The material and information contained on this website are for general information purposes only.
+You should not rely upon the material or information on the website as a basis for making any business, legal, or any other decisions.